abyingh/Heart-Rate-Measurement-from-Video-in-Matlab/README.md

-This project is the first part of the graduation project of mine.
-A video of your fingertip captured by a smartphone is utilized to your heart rate from the change in color in the video through blood flow.
+This project is a video processing project.
+A video of your fingertip captured by a smartphone is utilized to measure your heart rate from the change in color in the video through blood flow.
 Your fingertip must cover the lens all the way, and it's sensitive to the press and the light; therefore you must be gentle and flashlight must be turned on for a better illumination.

 **In the 1st MATLAB script ```acquisition```**
   1. Video captured is read.